andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 > A Promise is an object that is used as a placeholder for the eventual results of a deferred (and possibly asynchronous) computation.

 Do not let the language specification's use of "Promise", with a capital letter "P", confuse you.
 It does not refer to the Promise constructor (constructors are usually capitalized), it refers to an instance (which we normally do not capitalize).
-Think of "Promise" in the quote from the specification as "myPromise" in example 1.
+Think of "Promise" in the quote from the specification as "myPromise" in *example 1*.

 So a promise is an object.

 More specifically, it is an instance of the Promise constructor or Promise type, if you will.

 It has properties and methods like any other object.

 If we console.log a promise, we can take a look at the anatomy of the object: